LDSBlogs.com (this website) is looking for enthusiastic, dedicated, and passionate volunteer bloggers.

 We’ll help promote your blog.
 Getting traffic is one of the hardest parts of being a solo blogger.
 With LDSBlogs.com, you’ll be part of a dedicated core of member missionaries all sharing their own blog posts with their audience—and that audience can become your audience as well.

-We are also have a few columns specifically for Mormons.
-They must always approach the gospel in a positive way and the blogger should remember that a non-LDS person might read it.
+We are also have a few columns specifically for members of The Church of Jesus Christ of Latter-day Saints.
+They must always approach the gospel in a positive way and the blogger should remember that a person not of our faith might read it.

 One of our newest goals is to get people from countries outside the United States.
-We are beginning to search for bloggers to write a column called, “Mormon in _______” with the empty line filled with your country’s name.
-We will shortly be launching one from South Africa and would like to find writers who live in other countries.
+We are beginning to search for bloggers to write a column called, “Latter-day Saint in _______” with the empty line filled with your country’s name.

 Posts must be written in English and will help people learn gospel principles by tucking them into information about a country.
-For example, a writer might post about their country’s battle over an issue of morality and also tuck in what the Mormon teach on that subject.
+For example, a writer might post about their country’s battle over an issue of morality and also tuck in what The Church of Jesus Christ of Latter-day Saints teaches on that subject.
 Another might write about an inspirational moment in her country’s history and find a way to tie it into a gospel principle.

 I Don’t Really Feel Comfortable Writing a Religious Article Every Week